MarcusMors/supreme-calendar/README.md

 ###### 6. Main Activities

-Activities
+Priority: Must happen
+When: variable
+Longs: depending on the remaining time and the minimum time for my Hobbies and Leisure Activities

+-   Research more the university topics (90 min minimum)
--   E-learning(90 min, can be interrupted)
+-   E-learning(90 - 180 min, can be interrupted)
--   a (long time, needs preparation and shouldn't be interrupted)
+-   Learn and practice another language (long time, needs preparation and shouldn't be interrupted)
+-   Learn and code (1h at least, can be interrupted if it's longer than that)
+-   Home Duties
+    -   daily
+        -   Feed the pets (task, no reminder needed)
+        -   Help mom in something (wash the dishes, etc) (30 min at least)
--   b ()
+    -   Weekly
+        -   Sweep and mop the second floor (30 min)
+        -   Clean pet poop (task, reminder needed)
--   c
+    -   Occasionally
+        -   Water the plants in my balcony (every 5 days)
+        -   Walk the dog (two or three times a week)

-###### 7. Hobbies and Laissure
+##### 7. Hobbies and Leisure

-weekly minimum time: 300 min
+######weekly minimum time: 300 min
-daily minimum time: 15 min
+######daily minimum time: 15 min

 Activities: